We prepared a special guide for the main medications connected with fertility treatments.

 In patients with low ovarian reserve, we initiate gonoadotropins (follicle stimulating hormone [FSH] and human menopausal gonadotropins) around day 2 of the menstrual cycle.
 Around day 4 of the menstrual cycle, we add a small amount of leuprolide acetate called a “microdose flare,” which is given twice daily in order to stimulate the pituitary gland natural release of follicle stimulating hormone (FSH) and leutinizing hormone (LH).
 This combination seems to help reinforce the ovarian follicle development.

-The use of fertility medicine / drugs to stimulate growth
+The use of fertility medicine/drugs to stimulate growth and maturation of follicles (eggs) in the ovaries.

-Leuprolide (Lupron), Nafarelin Acetate (Synarel), Follicle Stimulating Hormone (FSH), Human Chorionic Gonadotropin (hCG, Novarel), Progesterone, Demerol, Diazepam (Valium), Xylocaine, Aspirin, Methylprednisolone (Medrol), Cetrotide, Repronex, combination of FSH and LH and other medications.
+Here are some of the most common fertility medicine used during IVF or OI treatment: Leuprolide (Lupron), Nafarelin Acetate (Synarel), Follicle Stimulating Hormone (FSH), Human Chorionic Gonadotropin (hCG, Novarel), Progesterone, Demerol, Diazepam (Valium), Xylocaine, Aspirin, Methylprednisolone (Medrol), Cetrotide, Repronex, combination of FSH and LH and other medications.

 FSH

-name Gonal-F, Follistim or Bravelle.
+Sold under commercial name Gonal-F, Follistim or Bravelle

-is used to stimulate the development of multiple eggs in the ovaries.
+Used to stimulate the development of multiple eggs in the ovaries.
 Mild degrees of ovarian overstimulation are common side effects of this medication.
 Overstimulation is characterized by abdominal bloating, weight gain (due to body fluid retention) and mild to moderate pelvic and/or abdominal discomfort.

 This is a self-limiting condition and does not require treatment.
 Severe ovarian overstimulation is rare.
 The swollen ovaries can cause moderate to severe pain usually lasting a few days.
 You could have significant body fluid retention, especially within the abdominal cavity.